 The heart of each Sprint is the Daily Scrum, also known as Stand-up.
 This 15-minute time-boxed meeting is designed for the Development Team.
 Its primary goal is to synchronise the team’s effort towards achieving the Sprint Goal.

-Every day the Development Team should meet to check if plan created during the Sprint Planning and updated during the Sprint is still achievable.
-If not, the plan should be updated.
+Every day the Development Team should meet to check if plan created during the Sprint Planning and updated throughout the Sprint is still achievable.
+If not, the team should adjust it.

 As this is a meeting designed for the Development Team the required participants are only all members of the Development Team.
 Scrum Master and Product Owner are not needed there.
 However, it doesn’t mean they cannot take part in it.
 Moreover, there are some situations in which the Scrum Master and/or Product Owner might help.

 The Scrum Master can be helpful in a case when the team faces some organizational obstacles.
 And the Product Owner can provide some missing information or guidance on how to tackle some business problem the team is facing.

 In spite of the fact that Scrum Master’s presence is not required during Daily Scrum, he is accountable for Stand-up taking place every day.
 It’s also up to Scrum Master to coach the team what Daily Scrum is all about, what is the goal of this meeting and what are the expected results.

 3 magic questions

 First of all, Daily Scrum is no about reporting progress to any of the Scrum Master nor Product Owner.
 Both of them should be informed about the progress of the Sprint’s work but it does not have to be during that meeting.

 As this meeting is not about reporting, it is not enough that everyone participating at Daily Scrum will answer those “3 magic questions”: